Tubes at Nematoplexus

 tubes are never seen branching, the

-simple idea came up that there might be profuse branching
+simple idea had come up that there might be profuse branching

 the knots.
 This seemed to be compatible with the questionable statement